-In 2019, Torrey participated as one of the ten representatives from Boston in Harvard Business School’s Young American Leaders Program.
-In 2017, she was awarded the Member of the Year award from Tomorrow’s Women Today, a Boston women’s leadership council.
+Torrey is recognized by Lawdragon 500X - The Next Generation (2023), The Best Lawyers in America® (2023), New York Metro Super Lawyers – Rising Stars® (2021-2023), and Massachusetts Super Lawyers Rising Stars® (2013-2019).
+She was selected for Harvard Business School's Young American Leaders Program, LCLD's Pathfinders Program, and was a recipient of the Member of the Year award from Tomorrow's Women Today.
 Torrey has also appeared in publications such as Science, Compliance Today, JD Supra, Federal News Radio, and Bloomberg Law.

-Prior to joining Mukasey Frenchman & Sklaroff, Torrey was Senior Counsel in the health care and government investigations practice groups at a prestigious international firm.
+Prior to joining Mukasey Frenchman, Torrey was a Senior Counsel in the health care and government investigations practice groups at a prestigious international firm.

 - B.S., Emory University, High Honors